bitovi/academy/src/react-native/18-maps/maps.md

 <img alt="Screenshot of the a successfully implemented Google Map in the application." src="../static/img/react-native/18-maps/01-solution.png" style="max-height: 750px; border: 4px solid black; border-radius: 25px;"/>

+Now that we have a map, let’s add markers for each one of the restaurants.
+When we tap on them, we will navigate to the restaurant detail page, just like we do in the list view.

 ### Marker

+The `Marker` component is used to render a pin on the map.
+It takes several props, but the most important ones are:

+- `coordinate`: The coordinates of the marker.
+- `onCalloutPress`: A function that is called when the callout view is pressed.
+- `title`: The title of the callout view.
+- `description`: A description displayed in the callout view.

+The callout view is an info window that is displayed when the marker is tapped.

 ```tsx
 import MapView, { Marker, PROVIDER_GOOGLE } from "react-native-maps";